You did it! You finally started your own blog and you’re ready to make this thing work.

-Blogging is about connecting and interacting with like minded people, sharing ideas, helping to promote each other’s content and building your community.
+Blogging is about connecting and interacting with like minded people, sharing ideas, helping to promote each other’s content and building your community as well as others.

-Take every opportunity to respond to comments, leave comments, reach out to other bloggers, mention bloggers and their work in your own posts, help folks in your industry.
+Take every opportunity to respond to comments on your blog, leave comments, reach out to other bloggers, mention bloggers and their work in your own posts, help folks in your industry.

-Not only that, but the feeling of being connected with other bloggers and influencers in your niche, will make you feel part of a bigger picture.
+Not only that, but the feeling of being connected with other bloggers and influencers in your niche, will make you feel part of a larger picture or network.